• What are Polyphony Down the Pub & Counterpint?

-The aim is to try out both sacred and secular pieces, from madrigals to Mass movements; we definitely try to avoid the twee end of the spectrum.
-The main thing is that they are all great pieces of music.
+The aim is to try out both sacred and secular pieces, from madrigals to motets and even movements from masses.
+We definitely avoid the twee end of the spectrum and the main thing is that they are all great pieces of music.
 That is a fact.

 • I like Bruckner/Whitacre/barbershop/Bohemian Rhapsody etc etc – why can’t we sing those?

 Hey, who doesn’t like all those different types of music?
-However, the aim of PDtP is to focus on this one, rich period of music by exploring the gems of the Renaissance, in which (mostly) all voices are equal and it’s not the usual set-up of sopranos with altos/tenors/basses as backing group.
+However, the aim of PDtP is to focus on this one, rich period of music by exploring the gems of the Renaissance, in which (mostly) all voices have equal importance i.e. it’s not the usual set-up of sopranos banging out a tune with altos/tenors/basses as backing group.

 • If it’s all supposed to be Renaissance stuff then why are Bach chorales included?